-Our tours are exclusive and the same price for one to seven people (eight by special arrangement).
+Our tours are exclusive and the same price for one to seven people.
 Enjoy browsing the list of tours (all priced) on the list to the left.
 Once you have chosen what tour you wish, then check the Calendar on the top bar, to see if we have availability.
 Some people offer up empty seats on their tours to others.
 To see what single seats are available click SHARE-A-TOUR.

 You are carried in comfortable seats in six and seven-seater vehicles.
 Your enjoyment is paramount and our tour coordinator will ensure your booking runs smoothly from enquiry to completion.

 If you wish to combine your journey with a voyage of discovery through Scotland's history then our tours are for you.
 We can take you one way or on circular excursions.
 This is fine for traversing the Highlands from two accommodation locations or for seeing as much as possible from a single base.

 The Highlands are spectacularly beautiful, but bus tours usually keep to the main roads and if you are driving yourself you will be unlikely to discover those hidden gems like tumbling burns and leaping salmon, where and when to see red deer, almost within touching distance.

 In addition our guides really know the area and will be asking you what your interests are and tailoring your tour to fit in to your personal needs.

 The Calendar page shows which guides have which size of vehicles and which group sizes attract supplements.
 Island ferries are not included in the price.